Soda bread: Scotland

-In Scotland, varieties of soda breads and griddle sodas include bannocks and farls (Scots: fardel, "a fourth"), "soda scones", or "soda farls", using baking powder or baking soda as a leavening agent giving the food a light and airy texture.
+In Scotland, varieties of soda breads and griddle sodas include bannocks and farls (Scots: fardel, "a fourth"), soda scones, or soda farls, using baking powder or baking soda as a leavening agent to make it light and airy.

 Bannocks are flat cakes of barley or oatmeal dough formed into a round or oval shape, then cooked on a griddle (Scots: girdle).
-The most authentic versions are unleavened, but from the early 19th century bannocks have been made using baking powder, or a combination of baking soda and buttermilk or clabbered milk.
+From the early 19th century, bannocks have been made using baking powder, or a combination of baking soda and buttermilk or clabbered milk.
 Before the 19th century, bannocks were cooked on a bannock stone (Scots: stane), a large, flat, rounded piece of sandstone, placed directly onto a fire, then used as a cooking surface.
-Several varieties of bannock include Selkirk bannocks, beremeal bannocks, Michaelmas bannock, Yetholm bannock, and Yule bannock.
+Varieties of bannock include Selkirk bannocks, beremeal bannocks, Michaelmas bannock, Yetholm bannock, and Yule bannock.

-The traditional soda farl is used in the full Scottish breakfast along with the potato scone (Scots: tattie scone).
+The soda farl is used in the full Scottish breakfast along with the potato scone (Scots: tattie scone).

 Serbia

 Members of a Serbian family break soda bread or česnica at a Christmas dinner.

-In Serbian tradition, soda bread is prepared by various rules and rituals.
-A coin is often put into the dough during the kneading; other small objects may also be inserted.
-At the beginning of Christmas dinner, the česnica is rotated three times counter-clockwise, before being broken among the family members.
+In Serbian tradition, soda bread -- česnica -- is served for Christmas dinner.
+A coin or other small object is often put into the dough.
+The loaf is rotated three times counter-clockwise, before being broken among the family members.
 The person who finds the coin in their piece of the bread will supposedly be exceptionally lucky in the coming year.
 Before baking, the upper surface of the loaf may be inscribed with various symbols, such as a Christogram, or stars, circles, and impressions of keys or combs.